We Lovingly Offer our Prayers for You

 St. Paul the Apostle Convent is home to a community of the Sisters of Life.

-Our goal is $47,000.
-We are very grateful for your sacrifice and generosity.
-God bless all of you and keep you safe.
+Our goal is $50,000.
+We are grateful for your sacrifice and generosity.

 St. Paul the Apostle Parish Mission